headinghere/headinghere/README.md

 HeadingHere is now established project making company that provide project in adorable price.

-#For buying project for your school and college, visit:
+#Buying project for your school and college projects, visit:

 https://headinghere.github.io/headinghere